theblackturtle/fprobe/README.md

 - Take a list of domains/subdomains and probe for working http/https server.
 - Optimize RAM and CPU in runtime.
 - Support special ports for each domain
+- Verbose in JSON format with some addition headers, such as: `Status Code`, `Content Type`, `Location`.

 ## Usage
 ```